Learning Actionable Analytics from Multiple Software Projects: Methods

 It can be somewhat difficult to judge the effects of applying plans to software projects.
 These plans cannot be assessed just by a rerun of the test suite for three reasons: (1) The defects were recorded by a post release bug tracking system.
 It is entirely possible it escaped detection by the existing test suite; (2) Rewriting test cases to enable coverage of all possible scenarios presents a significant challenge; and (3) It may take a significant amount of effort to write new test cases that identify these changes as they are made.

-To resolve this problem, SE researchers such as Cheng et al.~\cite{Cheng10}, O'Keefe et al.~\cite{OKeeffe08, OKeeffe07}, Moghadam~\cite{Moghadam2011} and Mkaouer et al.~\cite{Mkaouer14} use a {\em verification oracle} learned separately from the primary oracle.
+To resolve this problem, SE researchers such as Cheng et al.~\citep{Cheng10}, O'Keefe et al.~\citep{OKeeffe08, OKeeffe07}, Moghadam~\citep{Moghadam2011} and Mkaouer et al.~\citep{Mkaouer14} use a {\em verification oracle} learned separately from the primary oracle.
 This oracles assesses how defective the code is before and after some code changes.
-For their oracle, Cheng, O'Keefe, Moghadam and Mkaouer et al. use the QMOOD quality model~\cite{Bansiya02}.

-A shortcoming of QMOOD is that quality models learned from other projects may perform poorly when applied to new projects~\cite{localvsglobal}.
-Hence, we eschew older quality models like QMOOD and propose a verification oracle based on the {\em overlap}. between two sets: (1) The changes that developers made, perhaps in response to the issues raised in a post-release issue tracking system; and (2) Plans recommended by an automated planning tool such as XTREE/BELLTREE.
-Using these two sources of changes, it is possible to compute the extent to which a developer's action matches that of the actions recommended by planners.
-This is measured using \textit{overlap}:
+For their oracle, Cheng, O'Keefe, Moghadam and Mkaouer et al. use the QMOOD quality model~\citep{Bansiya02}.
+A shortcoming of QMOOD is that quality models learned from other projects may perform poorly when applied to new projects~\citep{localvsglobal}.
+As a results, we eschew using these methods in favor of evaluation strategies discussed in the rest of this section.

-That is, we measure overlap using the size of the intersections divided by the size of the union of the \textit{changes}.
-Here $\mathcal{D}$ represents the changes made by the \textit{developers} and $\mathcal{P}$ represents the changes recommended by the \textit{planner}.
-Accordingly, the larger the intersection between the changes made by the developers to the changes recommended by the planner, the greater the overlap.

-As an example, consider \fig{overlap_example}; there we have 2 sets of changes: (1) Changes made by developers ($\mathcal{D}$), and (2) Changes recommended by the planner ($\mathcal{P}$).
-In each case we have 3 possible actions for every metric: (1) Make no change (`$\cdot$'), (2) Increase (`$+$'), and (3) Decrease (`$-$').
-The intersection of the changes represents the number of times the actions taken by the developers is the same as the actions recommended by the planner.
-This the above example, the intersection, $\mathcal{D}\cap\mathcal{P}=7$, out of a total of $\mathcal{D}\cup\mathcal{P}=9$ possible actions.
-This leads to $Overlap=\frac{7}{9}\times100=77.77\%$.